 Trials Acceleration Programme

-The Trials Acceleration Programme (TAP) is an exciting new initiative led by Leukaemia & Lymphoma Research to deliver more life-saving treatments to blood cancer patients through clinical trials.
+The Trials Acceleration Programme (TAP) is an exciting initiative by Leukaemia & Lymphoma Research to deliver more life-saving treatments to blood cancer patients through the acceleration of clinical trials.

-By setting up a network of leading treatment centres around the UK, coordinated by a central hub, TAP will break down the barriers that exist in the UK in getting new treatments to blood cancer patients when they most need them.
+By setting up a network of leading treatment centres around the UK, coordinated by a dedicated central hub, TAP accelerates the set up and recruitment to clinical trials, allowing more new drugs and treatments to be tested faster than ever before.